StarlordEatsPho/FetchExercise/README.md

 StakeholderCommunication - the simplified message I would send over Slack to address some of the next steps I have for the process.

+I also uploaded the "clean" files from the python code.

 Thanks for this opportunity!

 Best,